-Over the past few months, virtual volunteers have become essential to the sustainability of nonprofits.
-Even if your organization is ready to welcome volunteers back in-person, there are innumerable benefits to continuing to leverage virtual volunteerism.
+Over the course of the pandemic it’s become clear that virtual volunteers are essential to the sustainability of nonprofits.
+Even if your organization has welcomed volunteers back in person there are countless benefits of continuing to leverage virtual volunteerism.

-Organizations are choosing to keep their volunteers engaged and active while reducing risk and adhering to social distancing recommendations.
+Organizations are recognizing that specific populations of their volunteers are happy to stay active and engaged as long as they do so at a reduced risk, and often this means remotely.
 And with an array of user-friendly technology available, virtual volunteering is entirely achievable.

 The Benefits of Virtual Volunteering

 Your organizations, volunteers, and community can all benefit from virtual volunteering.
 What’s more, with a few adaptations and a little creativity, virtual volunteering is achievable for most nonprofits.

 We understand that recruiting volunteers is hard work at the best of times.
 However, by adapting to virtual volunteering now, you can bolster your volunteer program’s resilience and advance its mission, even as the pandemic continues to affect communities.
 Simply put, volunteering from home appeals to the many who want to support your cause safely.